MErenUlucinar/3GPP-and-ITU-R-Based-HAPS-Channel-Model-for-OAI-RFsimulator-User-Manual/README.md

-# OAI RFsimulator HAPS Channel Model
+# OAI RFsimulator HAPS Channel Model: 3GPP and ITU-R-Based HAPS Channel Emulation for OAI RFsimulator

 An experimental High-Altitude Platform Station (HAPS) channel model for the OpenAirInterface (OAI) RFsimulator.
 The implementation combines a static